elementary-Inc/blog/_posts/2021/2021-12-25-elementary-os-6-1-available-now.md

 <figcaption>AppCenter now reminds of Sideload when a search has no results</figcaption>
 </figure>

 If you're not running elementary OS but still want to get AppCenter apps, we've made it much easier with a recent update to our [AppCenter website](https://appcenter.elementary.io/): Free apps now include a "Download as Flatpak" button that will give you a Flatpak reference file which you can sideload on your operating system of choice.
+We also build all AppCenter apps for 64-but ARM platforms, so you can use them on platforms like Pinebook Pro and Raspberry Pi 4.
 Enjoy!

 <figure>
   <picture>